emberjs/data/guides/cookbook/incremental-adoption-guide.md

 3. Lastly `Fetch`.
 It is a handler that sends requests to the server using the `fetch` API.
 It expects responses to be JSON and when in use it should be the last handler you put in the chain.
 After finishing each request it will convert the response into json and pass it back to the handlers chain in reverse order as the request context's response.
 So `TestHandler` will receive `response` property first, and so on if we would have any.

-> NOTE: Your `RequestManager` service should be exactly `app/services/request-manager.[js|ts]` file.
-It is a convention that Ember uses to find the service.
+The CacheHandler is a special handler that enables requests to fulfill from and update the cache associated to this store.

 You can read more about request manager in the [request manager guide](../requests/index.md).